Giantpizzahead/league-win-predictor/README.md

 Warning: This project is very messy, there are lots of unused/old files everywhere and the Mac overlay (probably) doesn't work.
 Clone at your own risk!

-See `requirements.txt` for a list of dependencies.
+See `misc/requirements.txt` for a list of dependencies.

 Run **overlay_predict_windows.py** or **overlay_predict_mac.py** to start the widget, depending on your OS.